monsieurbadia/w2gl.js/README.md

 ### 2. listeners [`callback`]

-use the events listener to update your scene, for example each shader and render got to himself several listeners
+use the events listener to update your scene, for example each shader and render got to himself several listeners.

 #### • `onrender`